-West Philly was originally built as a suburb of Philadelphia and was connected to Center City by trolley-lines.
+West Philly was originally built as a suburb of Philadelphia.
 You'll see lots of trees and large stone duplexes (as compared to the brick row homes popular in the rest of the city).
-Despite the hills in West Philly, it's popular among bike messengers, as well as vegans, straight-edge and punk cultures, community-living houses, university faculty members, and hippies.
+Despite the hills in West Philly, it's popular among bike messengers, as well as vegans, straight-edge and punk cultures, community-living houses, University faculty members, and hippies.
 There is also an African population in the area and several terrific Ethiopian restaurants.

 Center City is Philly's downtown business district, so it's a major destination for students on co-op.
-It's also home to Drexel's College of Nursing and Health Professions and School of Public Health.
-But unlike some downtowns, Center City doesn't close at night or on the weekends.
+It's also home to Drexel's College of Nursing and Health Professions.
+But unlike some downtown areas, Center City doesn't close at night or on the weekends.
 While being full of skyscrapers and business, Center City is also a hot spot for gourmet dining, designer shopping, and nightlife.

 Rittenhouse Square is one of Philadelphia's most beautiful parks, perfect for people watching on a sunny day.
 The upscale neighborhood surrounding the square is home to boutiques, restaurants, and high-rise residences that overlook the park.